Freshwater fish contaminant monitoring

 Monitoring freshwater fish for toxic chemicals

-Annual reports are in the EIM database under the "study publications" drop-down menu in the "study details" pages and on the Freshwater Fish Contaminant Monitoring publications page.
+Annual reports are in the Environmental Information Management database under the "study publications" dropdown menu in the "study details" pages and on the Freshwater Fish Contaminant Monitoring publication index page.

 Data are available through the Environmental Information Management database under the study IDs WSTMP (for years 2001-2012) or FFCMP (for more recent years), followed by two characters for the year, for example: WSTMP05 is the study ID for 2005 data, and FFCMP13 is the study ID for 2013 data.